bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 # Destructuring inside lambdas

-Data classes could be destructured since the first version thanks to the <code>componentX()</code> methods they generate.
+Data classes could be destructured since the first version thanks to the `componentX()` methods they generate.
 You could assign the content of a data class into several variables like this:

 {% raw %}
 <p></p>